advoid/advoid.net/faq.md

 <p>advoid is a Raspberry Pi and a set of pre-installed scripts and programs which sets up the Raspberry Pi to provide ad-blocking and malware protection features based on host blacklisting.</p>

+<h2>Is advoid free?</h2>

+<p>Yes, advoid is free.
+The software used is completely based on free and open source software.
+All code developed by us will be available at GitHub after the product release.</p>

 <h2>Can I censor the Internet using advoid?</h2>

 <p>No! advoid is just a device in the network where the user decides to use it or not. advoid should not be used, and is not desigened, for censoring content. advoid is designed to avoid ads, malware and tracking sites.
 Sure, you can blacklist any site you want but the user still decides to use it or not.</p>